arjendevos/gosql/readme.md

 - [x] from=organization | from=user | no parameter (organization = get by organization id, get = fetch by user id, no parameter = get by organization id & user id)
 - [x] select=["column"] (omitempty fixes this on the json side)
 - [x] select relation columns. {"\_select":["id", "created_at"]"}
+- [ ] Add permissions to a role or user

 ### IDs